Anaconda Repository Changes Afoot

 - toolz >=0.8.0

 The square bracket notation can also be used for any field that we match on outside the package name, and will override information given in the “simple form” position.
-To give a contrived example,
+To give a contrived example, python==3.5[version='>=2.7,<2.8']

-versions and not3.5
+versions and not 3.5

 .